When (not IF) the Dollar is "Officially" Devalued

 All politicians always try to conceal inflation.
 If you don't believe me, then explain why consumer inflation is always quoted "without food and energy."
 Only a politician would think that people can skip buying food and energy so they don't need to count it.
 The claim that they are too "volatile" is just so much bunk.
 So what if they are volatile?
 We still have to pay for them!

-A few years back The Fed went so far as stopping the publication of a vital economic tool which demonstrates actual money supply - M3.
+A few years back, The Fed went so far as to stop the publication of a vital economic tool which demonstrates actual money supply - M3.

 The people at nowandfutures.com still calculate it.
 Those who understand economics would do well to read their information just to see if you agree.